Writers Write is a resource for writers. We’ve put together a post on questions you should ask before you start your first draft.

-- Identify your protagonist and antagonist.
+- Who is your protagonist and antagonist?
 Without these two characters, you will find it hard to get going, because this is where your conflict comes from.
 And conflict is what we want to read about.
 Your protagonist has a goal and your antagonist opposes that goal.

-- Tell your story in three lines.
+- Can you tell your story in three lines?
 This is one of the best tests for your idea.
 Whether you call it a ‘pitch slam’, or an ‘elevator pitch’ this forces you to consider your story.
 This is something you will rewrite several times, but try to write one before you start.

-- Figure out your inciting moment.
+- Have you figured out your inciting moment?
 This is the moment of change for your character.
 Remember we don’t start with back story.
 You need to drop your character right in the middle of the action.
 Your character’s goal often comes from this moment.

-- Try to identify your first, second and third surprises.
+- Have you identified your first, second and third surprises?
 About one third into your story you should give your reader a surprise, then the middle should have a bigger surprise and then near the end you should have a big surprise or significant plot point.

 - Do you have your sub-plots in place?
 Besides the two main characters, you’ll have a friend character and a love interest.
 These characters will help you flesh out your plotline and the lives of your protagonist.
 They will provide your sub-plots.

 If you enjoyed this post, you will love: